coleman2246/Out-of-Stock-Reminder/README.md

 ## How to use
-Put the product urls you wish to be notified for in  ``watch_list`` list in ``info.json``.
+Put the product urls you wish to be notified for in  ``watch_list`` in ``info.json``.
 When an item has been confirmed to be in stock you will be notified and the product url will be placed in the ``notified_lists`` in the ``info.json`` file.
-You will not be notified about this url again until you remove it form the ``notified_list``.
+You will not be notified about this url again until you remove it from the ``notified_list``.
 Options like the thread count and update time can also be configured in this json file.

 ### Usage